 - Sprinkle chicken breasts with the salt and pepper.

-In a large non-skillet with a lid, heat the olive oil over medium heat.
-Add the chicken and brown for 4 minutes on each side.
+- In a large non-skillet with a lid, heat the olive oil over medium heat.
+Add the chicken and sear for 4 minutes on each side.

 - Remove the chicken from the skillet and allow it to rest for 3 minutes.